-We will incur increased costs as a result of operating as a public company, and our management will be required to devote substantial time to new compliance initiatives and corporate governance practices.
+We have incurred, and will continue to incur, significant costs as a result of operating as a public company, and our management is required to devote substantial time to compliance initiatives and corporate governance practices.
 Additionally, if we fail to maintain proper and effective internal controls, our ability to produce accurate financial statements on a timely basis could be impaired.

 As a public company, and particularly after we were no longer an emerging growth company or a smaller reporting company, we have incurred and will continue to incur significant legal, accounting and other expenses that we did not incur as a private company.
 The Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of The Nasdaq Global Market and other applicable securities rules and regulations impose various requirements on public companies, including establishment and maintenance of effective disclosure and financial controls and corporate governance practices.
 Also the Exchange Act requires, among other things, that we file annual, quarterly and current reports with respect to our business and operating results.
-Our management and other personnel will need to devote a substantial amount of time to these compliance initiatives.
-Moreover, these rules and regulations will increase our legal and financial compliance costs and will make some activities more time-consuming and costly.
-For example, we expect that these rules and regulations may make it more difficult and more expensive for us to obtain director and officer liability insurance, and we may be required to accept reduced policy limits and coverage or to incur substantial costs to maintain the same or similar coverage.
+Our management and other personnel need to devote a substantial amount of time to these compliance initiatives.
+Moreover, these rules and regulations increase our legal and financial compliance costs and make some activities more time-consuming and costly.
+For example, compared to our prior private company status, these rules and regulations make it more difficult and more expensive for us to obtain director and officer liability insurance, and required us to accept reduced policy limits and coverage or to incur substantial costs to maintain the same or similar coverage.
 These rules and regulations could also make it more difficult for us to attract and retain qualified members of our board of directors or our board committees or as executive officers.
 However, these rules and regulations are often subject to varying interpretations, in many cases due to their lack of specificity, and, as a result, their application in practice may evolve over time as new guidance is provided by regulatory and governing bodies.
 This could result in continuing uncertainty regarding compliance matters and higher costs necessitated by ongoing revisions to disclosure and governance practices.